PITB Conducts Training Session On Smart Monitoring Of Development Projects Portal - UrduPoint

 PITB Conducts Training Session On Smart Monitoring Of Development Projects Portal

+The Punjab Information Technology Board (PITB) conducted a comprehensive training session on the Smart Monitoring of Development Projects (SMDP) Portal

-LAHORE, (UrduPoint / Pakistan Point News - 23rd Apr, 2025) The Punjab Information Technology board (PITB) on Wednesday conducted a comprehensive training session on the Smart Monitoring of Development Projects (SMDP) portal.
+LAHORE (UrduPoint / Pakistan Point News - 24th Apr, 2025) The Punjab Information Technology Board (PITB) conducted a comprehensive training session on the Smart Monitoring of Development Projects (SMDP) Portal.
+The session was held on the directive of Secretary Tourism, Archaeology and Museums, Farid Ahmad Tarar.

-Developed by PITB for the Planning & Development (P&D) Board, the SMDP Portal is a centralised digital platform designed to enhance transparency, accountability, and efficiency in government development projects.
+Developed by PITB for the Planning & Development (P&D) Board, the SMDP Portal is a centralized digital platform designed to enhance transparency, accountability, and efficiency in government development projects.

 It is mandatory for all government departments to utilize the portal for submitting annual reports, project proposals, budgeting details, and progress updates.